roshanmaind/digit-recognizer/README.md

 this project specific.

 ### Features
 There are 4 different modes in which the program can run.
-How to select the mode is given in the "Use" section of this file.
+How to select a mode is given in the "Use" section of this file.

 ##### 1. The Training Mode.
-The training mode allows user to alter the hyperparameters to anything as they wish.
+The training mode allows user to alter the hyperparameters to any value that they wish.
 How these options are set is given in the options_help.txt file present in the /docs folder.

 ![training](images/screenshot_training.png)

 ##### 2. The Complete Test Mode
-This tests the model on all of the 10k images of MNIST database in about a second or two.
+This tests the model on all of the 10k images of MNIST database in about two seconds.

 ![testing_all](images/screenshot_test_all.png)